liuyanghejerry/painttyServer/docs/formats.md

 	}

 Here, notably, the `historysize` represents history data size of data socket, which should parse as unsigned long long.

+Starting from 0.4, room name is also included in successful response, which makes it possible for taking part in room by URL only.

+More information about URL can be seen at [URL](/url.md/).

 `errcode` table: